mitogen-hq/mitogen/docs/api.rst

             the SSH client to perform authenticaion; agent authentication is automatically disabled, as is reading the default private key from ``~/.ssh/id_rsa``, or ``~/.ssh/id_dsa``.
+        :param bool identities_only:
+            If :data:`True` and a password or explicit identity file is specified, instruct the SSH client to disable any authentication identities inherited from the surrounding environment, such as those loaded in any running ``ssh-agent``, or default key files present in ``~/.ssh``.
+This ensures authentication attempts only occur using the supplied password or SSH key.
         :param bool compression:
             If :py:data:`True`, enable ``ssh`` compression support.
 Compression has a minimal effect on the size of modules transmitted, as they